Just the FAQ

 And beyond direct action, our influence upon others may often be even the more misguided and deluded.

 Life can only be lived forwards, but only understood or recognized in hindsight.
-Indeed, do we consider our options and consciously take action, or do our actions simply come upon us as we react, and only then rationalize afterward?
+Indeed, do we consider our options and consciously take action, or do our actions simply come upon us as we react to situation, and only then rationalize afterward?

 Some say that one becomes addicted to shame when another's heart is closed to one, because, however excruciating, the sheer megalomania of taking the blame protects one from the ugly truth that we really have no control over others and the universe or God.
 We can't make either love us or, ultimately, even protect those who do.
 Put more simply, then, and in complete good faith, powerlessness, the impotent helplessness of the human condition is terminally demeaning.